OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 If your Octopus Server is running in Microsoft Azure, you can use [Azure File Storage](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) - it just presents a file share over SMB 3.0.

-Once you have [created your File Share](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share)you can [mount the drive](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-use-files-windows) for use by Octopus.
+Once you have [created your File Share](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share) you can [mount the drive](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-use-files-windows) for use by Octopus.
 Remember, drives are mounted per user.
 Make sure to map a persistent network drive for the user account the Octopus Server is running under.

 #### Shared Storage in Amazon AWS